MrWinston700/real_world_math_frontend/README.md

 ## tools used

-React/Redux, Javascript, Ruby on Rails, React router
+React/Redux, JavaScript, Ruby on Rails, React router

 ## features

-Api that fetches a random inspirational quote.
+API that fetches a random inspirational quote.
 Users will get a random question from the backend database.
 Users can sign in or sign up to post comments under a question.